Shipping Guide

 MistakeWhy It HurtsBetter Approach

-Skipping carrier comparison at label purchase time You miss cheaper services that vary by zone and delivery commitment.
-Use multi-carrier rate comparison before buying every label.
+Skipping carrier comparison at label purchase time You miss cheaper overnight services that vary by zone and delivery commitment, often by several dollars a bouquet.
+Compare USPS, FedEx, and UPS before buying every label, or let Ship Intelligence pick the cheapest valid rate automatically.

-Treating returns as an afterthought Return labels issued ad hoc usually cost more and create support friction.
-Predefine return options and pricing rules in your shipping workflow.
+Treating returns as an afterthought Return labels issued one at a time usually cost more and create support friction.
+Decide your return service and pricing in advance so it is one click, not a scramble.

 Shipping Checklist for Flowers

-• Add tracking notifications to reduce where-is-my-order tickets.
+• Add tracking notifications to reduce where-is-my-order tickets on time-critical bouquets.

 Real Flowers Shipment Examples